Jack Daniel's: Legal status

 On a state level, Tennessee has imposed stringent requirements.
 To be labeled as Tennessee whiskey, it is not enough under state law that the whiskey be produced in Tennessee; it must meet quality and production standards.
 These are the same standards used by Jack Daniel's Distillery, and some other distillers are displeased with the requirements being enshrined into law.

 On May 13, 2013, Tennessee Governor Bill Haslam signed House Bill 1084, requiring the Lincoln County process to be used for products produced in the state labeling themselves as "Tennessee Whiskey", with a particular exception tailored to exempt Benjamin Prichard's, and including the existing requirements for bourbon.
 As federal law requires statements of origin on labels to be accurate, the Tennessee law effectively gives a firm definition to Tennessee whiskey, requiring Tennessee origin, maple charcoal filtering by the Lincoln County process prior to aging, and the basic requirements of bourbon (at least 51% corn, new oak barrels, charring of the barrels, and limits on alcohol by volume concentration for distillation, aging, and bottling).

-In 2014, legislation was introduced in the Tennessee legislature that would modify the 2013 law to allow the reuse of oak barrels in the Tennessee whiskey aging process.
+In 2014 legislation was introduced in the Tennessee legislature that would modify the 2013 law to allow the reuse of oak barrels in the Tennessee whiskey aging process.
 Jack Daniel's Master Distiller Jeff Arnett vehemently opposed the legislation, arguing the reuse of barrels would require the use of artificial colorings and flavorings, and would render Tennessee whiskey an inferior product to Scotch and bourbon.

 The company was the subject of a proposal to locally surtax its product in 2011.
 It was claimed that the distillery, the main employer in a company town, had capitalized on the bucolic image of Lynchburg, Tennessee, and it ought to pay a tax of $10 per barrel.
 The company responded that such a tax is a confiscatory imposition penalizing it for the success of the enterprise.
 The proposed tax faced a vote by the Metro Lynchburg-Moore County Council and was defeated 10–5.

 Moore County, where the Jack Daniel's distillery is located, is one of the state's many dry counties.
 While it is legal to distill the product within the county, it is illegal to purchase it there.
-However, a state law has provided one exception: a distillery may sell one commemorative product, regardless of county statutes.
-Jack Daniel's now sells Gentleman Jack, Jack Daniel's Single Barrel, the original No. 7 blend (in a commemorative bottle), and a seasonal blend (on rotation) at the distillery's White Rabbit Bottle Shop.
+However, a state law has provided one exception: a distillery may sell one commemorative product at a time, regardless of county statutes.